sotrh/learn-wgpu/docs/showcase/pong/README.md

 This code should run before you try to do anything significant.
 It sets up the logger based on what architecture you're building for.
 Most architectures will use `env_logger`.
 The `wasm32` architecture will use `console_log`.
 It's also important that we tell Rust to forward panics to javascript.
 If we didn't do this we would have no idea when our Rust code panics.

-Next we create a window.
+Next, we create a window.
 Much of it is like we've done before, but since we are supporting fullscreen we need to do some extra steps.

 ```rust
 let event_loop = EventLoop::new();